doughahn/unofficial-opf-guides/docs/organized-play/org-play.md

 1. Log in at [https://paizo.com/organizedPlay/myAccount](https://paizo.com/organizedPlay/myAccount) (or create an account)
 1. Click on `Create a Character`
 1. Scroll to the bottom of the page and click `Register a New [Game System] Character`
 1. Enter the character's name.
-You may need to add a number after it so it's unique — that's ok, this is just part of the character's unique record for accounting purposes on the Paizo website, it doesn;t have to be the character's official name in games
+You may need to add a number after it so it's unique — that's ok, this is just part of the character's unique record for accounting purposes on the Paizo website, it doesn't have to be the character's official name in games
 1. Select a faction (optional)
 1. Ignore the rest, no one uses it
 1. Click `Submit Changes`